workframes/Lite/docs/environment/enum.md

 # Enum
-Enums are basically constants, just like the default enums however this just gives you the abbility to create your own.
+Enums are basically constants, just like the default enums however this just gives you the ability to create your own.

 ## New
 ```lua